-This blog is written by Elena, who is a proud mental health advocate and has Borderline Personality Disorder (BPD).
-Elena works for Catalyst, volunteers for Bullies Out UK and is the founder of ChangeYourStars, a mental health support forum on Instagram and Facebook.
+This blog is written by Elle, who is a proud mental health advocate and has Borderline Personality Disorder (BPD).
+Elle works for Catalyst, volunteers for Bullies Out UK and is the founder of ChangeYourStars, a mental health support forum on Instagram and Facebook.
 She is also a keen musician and songwriter and a Miss Great Britain finalist.

 In my teens to early adulthood I dabbled with recreational drugs and alcohol to try and

 self-medicate and numb myself from the intense reality I was feeling around me that I couldn’t understand, I wasn’t able to reach out to anyone due to feeling shame that I wasn’t coping.